 During the summer months of the Covid-19 pandemic, I saw an old newspaper article about a boy from my hometown that had a really big adventure.
 I thought the story was just the kind of tall-tale that needed retelling.
-With some encouragement from a high school English teacher, I took the true story and embellished it with a healthy measure of silliness and a sprinkle of historical tidbits from 1910 Ohio to create a fun story about a boy in a runaway balloon.
+With some encouragement from one of my high school English teachers, I took the true story and embellished it with a healthy measure of silliness and a sprinkle of historical tidbits from 1910 Ohio to create a fun story about a boy in a runaway balloon.

 See below for the newspaper articles and a map (for young readers)

 Freddy Meyers was a frustrated 10-year-old.
 Too big to be little and too little to be big.
 One day though, he was just the right size – for danger.
 Selected to help rescue a dirigible that crashed in his neighborhood in 1910, Freddy goes on an unexpected ride of a lifetime across the skies of Ohio!
 A tall tale based on a true story from the annals of Ohio’s First Capital – Chillicothe.

 You can find the book at Wheatberry Books in good ol’ Chillicothe.
 Please support your local bookstore.

 However, if you can’t make it down to Second Street to visit Chelsea and her delightful crew – you can order a copy online from the Lulu Press Bookstore or Barnes and Noble.
 I suppose it will appear on Amazon soon as well.